Kragerø Line: Future

-In 2001, Telemark County Municipality approved plans for a new line to be built between the Vestfold Line at Porsgrunn and the Sørlandet Line at Skorstøl.
+In 2001, Telemark County Municipality approved plans for a new line to be built between the Vestfold Line at Porsgrunn and the Sørlandet Line at Skorstøl (near Fiane).
 The Grenland Line would be 59 km long and have a station at Sannidal.
 It is estimated to cost NOK 3.8 billion and would allow the travel time from Kragerø to Oslo of 2 hours.
 To serve villages along the Sørlandet Line eastwards, the Norwegian National Rail Administration has proposed creating a regional train service between Kongsberg and Kragerø, which would allow transfer to the Grenland Line at Sannidal.
 In 2010, the Southwest Line was proposed by the county municipalities of Aust-Agder and Vest-Agder.
 The line would follow close to the same route as the Grenland Line, but would extend further south and connect to major towns along the coast.
 In this proposal, Kragerø is planned served by a station at Brokelandsheia.
+As of 2022, these plans are on hold.